Social Sciences Undergraduate Scholarships

 Frequently asked questions

-What is a Home student (Question 11)?
+What is a 'Home Student' (Question 9)?

 Your student finance company (ie Student Finance England, Wales, Northern Ireland or the SAAS) will decide your residency status.
 To be classed as a ‘Home’ student you must have been ordinarily resident in the UK for the three-year period prior to the start of your course.
 Students granted refugee status and European migrant workers may also be eligible.
-If you are unsure of your status contact the Student Finance Company for further information.
+If you are unsure of your status contact the student finance company for further information.

-What is Household Income (Question 14)?
+What is 'Household Income' (Question 12)?

 How will any award be paid?

-Applications will be considered after the closing date and all applicants will be emailed the outcome of their application within four weeks of the closing date.
+The closing date for submitting this form is Tuesday 5 April 2022.
+Applications will be looked at once the closing date has passed and all applicants will be informed by email of the outcome of their application by the 31 May 2022 at the latest.
 If you wish to be notified by a method other than email, please indicate this on your application (Question 6).

 The University of Nottingham's safeguarding responsibilities

-If you have any questions about completing this application form or want more information about any area of student support funding then please contact us.
-We can provide information and advice on all aspects of student finance including Government and University student support funds:
+If you have any questions about completing this application form or want more information about any area of student support funding, then please contact us.
+We can provide information and advice on all aspects of student finance including Government and university student support funds.

 How to appeal

-If after an explanation of the assessment, you believe there has been an error or a procedural inconsistency and you wish to appeal, please email John Hudson, Funding Manager and copy in email@example.com
+If after an explanation of the assessment you believe there has been an error or a procedural inconsistency and you wish to appeal you should email the Funding Manager detailing the basis of your appeal.

 Appeals must be lodged within two weeks of the date of the email notifying you of the initial outcome.

-You will be contacted within seven working days of receipt of the appeal, with confirmation of the outcome of the appeal.
+You will be contacted within seven working days of receipt of the appeal with confirmation of the outcome of the appeal.